OjasviChauhan/301DaysOfCode/README.md

 ## Day 61 : 22nd June 2020
 Solved a Google Coding Interview Problem based on Moore's Voting Algorithm in which we've to find out the majority element in an array.
 Time Complexity of code should be O(n), and Space Complexity should be O(1). <br/>
 Link of Code : [Competitive Programming](https://github.com/OjasviChauhan/Competitive-Programming/tree/master/Moore's%20Voting%20Algorithm).

+## Day 62 : 23rd June 2020
+- Participated in CodeForces Round 652 and solved its first two problems.
+- Completed the course **"Introduction to Git and Github"** on Coursera and got certified by Google.